 This post will look at the states that are seeing increases in homeownership, as well as look at homeownership rates among Black and African Americans, Asian and Pacific Islanders, American Indians, and Whites and Caucasians by state.

 Job openings in construction in May 2019 outpaced the number of workers looking for construction jobs.

 Eighty-two percent of respondents reported that home prices remained constant or rose in May 2019 compared to levels one year ago (88 percent in May 2018).

-At the national level, housing affordability is down from last month but up from a year ago.
-Mortgage rates were down from last month at 4.51 percent this March, and down 2.6 percent compared to 4.63 percent a year ago.
+At the national level, housing affordability is down slightly from last month but up from a year ago.
+Mortgage rates were down from last month at 4.30 percent this April, and down 7.7 percent compared to 4.66 percent a year ago.

-REALTORS® report “interest rate” and “low inventory” as the major issues affecting transactions in March 2019.
+REALTORS® report “low inventory” and “construction” as the major issues affecting transactions in April 2019.